frarees/typometer/README.md

 To make benchmarking possible, correct screen metrics must be detected at the initial step.
 The program attempts to recognize a custom pattern (5 new dots) in order to determine the following parameters:

-* starting position,
+* Starting position.
-* horizontal step,
+* Horizontal step.
-* background color,
+* Background color.
-* line length,
+* Line length.
-* caret type.
+* Caret type.

 Because there are many editors (and multiple versions of each editor), which looks different on different platforms, and there are many possible color schemes and fonts, the metrics recognition algorithm has to be very flexible.
 While the program sources contain a great deal of test cases, some glitches are still probable.